IceQubex/Multi_Layer_Neural_Network_from_Scratch/README.md

 # Multi-Layer Neural Network (MNIST)
- Creating a Multi-Layer Neural Network from Scratch for MNIST data
+Implemented a multi-layer neural network from scratch, with dense layers and network weight updates done using gradient descent.
+Tested on the MNIST dataset, and obtained a accuracy of 98%.